 - Addiction services being told turn to charities for support.

 - Low staff morale due to stress and extra workload

 - Increasing patient contact with GPs and psychiatry

 An environment for recovery

 Is this the right environment for people to begin their recovery from addictions?
 Are these the best treatment services Scotland can offer?
 The report paints a grim picture.
 While community-based care clearly has a large role to play, where have previous approaches to addiction care gone such as ‘stepped care’ and providing a ‘range of services’.

 No one-size-fits-all approach

-In many many cases people need to be taken out of their chaotic environments in order to address their addictions and other mental health problems.
+In many cases, people need to be taken out of their chaotic environments in order to address their addictions and other mental health problems.
 Let’s not forget that the community also include the off-license and the drug dealer.
 There should be no “one size fits all approach”.
-Access must be available both for local, day-treatment, as well as full residential rehabilitation even when that means referring people out-of-area.
+Access must be available both for local, day treatment, as well as full residential rehabilitation even when that means referring people out-of-area.